holepunchto/autobase/README.md

 await index.get(0)
 ```

-Autobase lets you write concise multi-writer data structures.
-As an example, a multi-writer Hyperbee (with basic, last-one-wins conflict resolution) can be written with [~45 lines of code](examples/autobee-simple.js).
+Autobase lets you write concise multiwriter data structures.
+As an example, a multiwriter Hyperbee (with basic, last-one-wins conflict resolution) can be written with [~45 lines of code](examples/autobee-simple.js).

 ## API